ian-1/CV/README.md

 ### <a name="skills">Skills</a>

 - **Analysis** - Regularly dealt with a large quantity of data providing useful summary information and commentary to support management decisions.
-I have developed very strong Excel skills.
+I have developed very strong Excel skills including using **Visual Basic**.
 - **Organisation** - Self motivated having set up and run my own company.
 I have previously managed 3 teams with responsibility for 11 members of staff.
 - **Communication** - Successful in communicating both within a company and to clients including significant experience in conflict resolution.
 I work well with a wide range of people having worked in both social housing and commercial property.
 - **Driving** - Full clean UK driving licence